jakeEspinosa/bashCommandHistory/README.md

 <h1>bashCommandHistory</h1>

 <h2>Description</h2>
 Run this script to see your most used bash commands!
+Use the results<br>
+to decide which commands to create aliases for.

 <h2>How to Use</h2>
 Navigate to the directory where this script is stores and run<br>